auca/com.341/Practice 2/Readme.md

 18. Set a system host name to identify the virtual machine on your network.
 You can use the default value.

-19. Set a mirror to download software packages.
-You can use US servers or servers from any country close to you.
+19. Type your full name, select a login name, create a password for a new account on your virtual system.

+20. Select an option that you don't want to encrypt your home directory.

+21. Ensure that your time zone was configured properly.

+22. Select `Guided - use entire disk` during a disk partitioning step.

+23. Select your virtual disk and confirm destructive operations.

-20. Set proxy parameters.
+24. Set proxy parameters.
 Ignore the dialog if you don't have a proxy server.

-21. Type your full name, select a login name, create a password for a new account on your virtual system.

-22. Select an option that you don't want to encrypt your home directory.

-23. Ensure that your time zone was configured properly.

-24. Select `Guided - use entire disk` during a disk partitioning step.

-25. Select your virtual disk and confirm destructive operations.

-26. Select the option to install security updates automatically.
+25. Select the option to install security updates automatically.

-27. On a software selection dialog, check `OpenSSH server`.
+26. On a software selection dialog, check `OpenSSH server`.

-28. Confirm the boot loader installation.
+27. Confirm the boot loader installation.

-29. Confirm that the system clock is set to UTC.

-30. When asked, remove the disk image by clicking on a disk icon in the lower right corner and selecting `Remove disk from virtual drive`.
+28. When asked, remove the disk image by clicking on a disk icon in the lower right corner and selecting `Remove disk from virtual drive`.
 Reboot the virtual machine.

-31. You can work directly in the VirtualBox window, or you can connect to your server through the SSH protocol.
+29. You can work directly in the VirtualBox window, or you can connect to your server through the SSH protocol.

-    On your host machine (from Bash on Windows or Mac OS Terminal) use the following command to connect to your virtual server.
+    On your host machine (from Bash on Windows or any terminal on *nix platforms) use the following command to connect to your virtual server.

-        ssh -p 2222 127.0.0.1
+        ssh -p 2222 <the user name specified during installation>@127.0.0.1

     Consider to start using `tmux` at this point.

+30. Uncomment every line that starts with `deb-src` except the line that ends with the word `partner` in the package manager's configuration file `/etc/apt/sources.list` and save it.

+        sudo nano /etc/apt/sources.list

+31. Update package index and install updates to the system

+        sudo apt update && sudo apt upgrade

 32. Install `git`, `make`, `gcc`, and `ncurses-dev`.

-        sudo apt-get install git make gcc ncurses-dev
+        sudo apt install git make gcc ncurses-dev

 33. Get the task sources.